Skip to main content

 • Neglect of essential responsibilities

-Factors Contributing to Relapses
+Factors Contributing to Addiction Relapses

 People often fail to remember that addiction is a progressive disease and has no foolproof cure.
 Relapse being a part of addiction, is always possible, so each day must bring a new commitment to sobriety.
 It is vital to recognize factors contributing to the possibility of relapse.